 The main benefit is the reduction of sprayers and fertilizers.
 A very slight overlap allows to reduce the consumption of fuel and sprayers up to 20% in the field.

 Reach rover antenna on the roof of the tractor for the GPS-guidance

-For the auto-steering Andreas has acquired the set of components from Phidgets containing motor, encoder, controller and other parts for integration on tractor.
+For the auto-steering Andreas has acquired the set of components from Phidgets containing a motor, encoder, controller and other parts for integration on the tractor.
 Auto-steer system is also connected via USB to the laptop.
-In this setup Cerea running on laptop is in charge of automatic steering of tractor using accurate position from Reach.
-In case of auto-steering the antenna is placed in front of the tractor (see the photo below), this is the most efficient placement for software as it immediately corrects the heading of the tractor.
+In this setup, Cerea running on a laptop is in charge of automatic steering of the tractor using accurate position from Reach.
+In case of auto-steering the antenna is placed in front of the tractor (see the photo below), this is the most efficient placement for auto-steering software as it immediately corrects the heading of the tractor.

 Reach antenna is installed in front of the tractor for the better heading correction

 With new ReachView 2, the receiver gets fixed solution quickly and securely holds it in the field, providing smooth auto-steering and repeatable accuracy while harrowing and fertilizing before seeding.
 These applications require only 10-30 centimeter accuracy however in autumn Andreas will plant cereals using RTK and that’s where centimeter accuracy will be the key requirement.

 Tractor path output from Cerea to QGIS.
 Andreas reports quick and strong fix when using Reach in the field

 Currently, Andreas is using 2 Reach units for his operations but is planning to test Reach RS on his tractors.
 2 Reach RS may be perfect for precision farming application as they communicate via built-in LoRa radio and don’t need the Internet connection.
 They also packed with battery and antenna, all this in the weatherproof housing.
 This makes the setup of RTK receivers on vehicles faster and easier.

 Start using Reach / Reach RS on your tractor